Class GlopParameters

 Whether or not we solve the dual of the given problem.
 With a value of auto, the algorithm decide which approach is probably the fastest depending on the problem dimensions (see dualizer_threshold).

-optional .operations_research.glop.GlopParameters.SolverBehavior solve_dual_problem = 20 [default = LET_SOLVER_DECIDE];
+optional .operations_research.glop.GlopParameters.SolverBehavior solve_dual_problem = 20 [default = LET_SOLVER_DECIDE];- Specified by:

 - The solveDualProblem.